AppsDJ/OlympicGamesQuiz/README.md

 ### Highlights

-* App uses a separate activity for each question
+* A multi-screen application using a separate activity for each question
 * Start page validates for input and prevents progress unless name is provided
 * A Quiz Data Management class centralizes and handles all data for the quiz
 * Data is shared between activities using SharedPreferences